Notakachimoto/qweqwe/README.md

 # electron-demo-2025

-An Electron application with React
+An Electron application with React!

 ### Development